Mehuge/ddb/README.md

 - --exclude-file list excludes in a file (like .gitignore)
 - --remove-older remove backup instances older than a specified age
 - --list a backup (like --verify --verbose but without verifying)
-- Ability to select an increment to list / verify / support
+- add ability to select an increment to list / verify / support
+- add support for backup configs `node backup.js --config <path-to-config>`
+- add reporting options (email, status file ...)
+- networking (add ability to backup over the network - --server mode)
+- a better file system

 **Done:**